CharlieWillard/ZoomImageViewer/README.md

 4. **Toggle Curtain Mode**:

-   - Check the "Curtain Viewer Mode" box to overlay the images.
-Move your cursor within the viewer to adjust visibility boundaries dynamically.
+   - Check the "Curtain Viewer Mode" box to change to curtain viewer mode.
+Move your cursor within the viewer to adjust image boundaries dynamically.

 ## File Formats Supported

 - **Standard Image Formats**: JPG, PNG, and TIFF are supported for easy comparison.
-- **Tiled Image Formats**: While the libraries used (e.g., OpenSeadragon) support tiled formats for very high-resolution imagery, browser restrictions may cause issues when loading such formats from local files.
+- **Tiled Image Formats**: While the libraries used (e.g., OpenSeadragon) support tiled image formats for very high-resolution imagery, browser restrictions may cause issues when loading such formats from local files.
 To use tiled images, consider hosting them online and making minor edits to the code.

 ## Limitations

-- Large image files may impact performance depending on your browser and system capabilities.
+- Very large image files may impact performance depending on your browser and system capabilities.
 - Images must be pre-aligned (co-registered) for accurate comparisons.

 ## Acknowledgments